Why it matters?

 If you're doing the photos yourself spending a few pounds on a portable photography studio/ light tent is money well spent.
 See this example.

 4. Keep it simple.
 With lifestyle photography the temptation can be to over accessorise and have a very busy setting.
 Don't lose the focus on the actual product being sold, the vast majority of the photo should be the product being sold.
-A lifestyle setting can be as simple as a good surface don't feel you need to add accessories.
-Some accessories that may be worth adding can be the packaging in the background, and/ or some of the key ingredient items to illustrate the flavours (Rawr do this well).
+A lifestyle setting can be as simple as a good surface.
+Don't feel you need to add accessories.
+Some accessories that may be worth adding can be the packaging in the background, and/ or some of the key ingredient items to illustrate the flavours (Nummy do this well).

 5. Consistent and on brand photography style.
 Your product images are a great opportunity to re-enforce your brand and give customers at a glance a good idea of your USP.
 Choose a style (composition, specific background setting etc) that reflects your brand and the unique selling point of your produce and use that style consistently for all of your product photos.